fplll/fplll/README.md

 ## Optimization ##

 The default compilation flag is `-O3`.
-One may use the "-march=native -O3" flag to optimize the binaries.
+One may use the `-march=native -O3` flag to optimize the binaries.
 See "[this issue](https://github.com/fplll/fplll/issues/169)" for its impact on the enumeration speed.

 # How to use #